SamsonAmos/How_to_build_a_seed_marketplace_with_celo_and_javascript/How_to_build_a_seed_marketplace_with_celo_and_javascript.md

 Here is a preview on how to do it.
 ![image](https://cdn-celo-101-dacade.netlify.app/celo_2_1_remix_basics.gif)

-Considering you have understood how the Remix IDE works, let's create a Soliidity file: called AgroCelo.sol
+Considering you have understood how the Remix IDE works, let's build our smart contract by create a Soliidity file: called AgroCelo.sol

   - Go to remix.ethereum.org,
   - Create a new file,
   - Name it AgroCelo.sol.
-You give it any name you want but lets stick to AgroCelo.sol.
+You can give it any name you want but lets stick to AgroCelo.sol.
   - Open that file.
-The .sol extension indicates that it is a solididty file.
+The .sol extension indicates that it is a Solididty file.

 On the first line of your AgroCelo.sol lets include a statement that specifies the license under which the code is being released.